 Einstein, who was Jewish, left Germany in 1933 and immigrated to the United States as Nazi authority grew in the early 1930s.
 He took a job at Princeton, New Jersey’s Institute for Advanced Study, where he would work for the rest of his career.
 Einstein rose to prominence in American society and used his notoriety to advocate for causes like world peace, civil rights, and nuclear weapons.

-Despite his early pacifist views, Einstein supported the development of the atomic bomb during World War II and urged President Franklin D. Roosevelt to start the U.S. atomic bomb project because of the threat posed by Nazi Germany.
-However, Einstein turned into a fervent supporter of peace and nuclear disarmament after the war.
+Although he was an early pacifist, Einstein supported the development of the atomic bomb during World War II and urged President Franklin D. Roosevelt to start the U.S. atomic bomb project because of the threat posed by Nazi Germany.
+After the war, however, he became a fierce advocate for peace and nuclear disarmament.

 Famous Einstein Quotes